 Unfortunately, many nursing home facilities instead offer environments that provide inadequate and often unsafe care to senior citizen residents.
 In particular, these deficiencies in care can lead to bed sores, falls, medication errors, abuse, and sometimes death.
-At Aretsky Law Group P.C., our team of skilled Bergen County nursing home abuse lawyers can help you and your loved ones to navigate the complex legal matters that can arise in the unfortunate event of a nursing home abuse case.Nursing Homes in The United States
+At Aretsky Law Group P.C., our skilled team can help you and your loved ones to navigate the complex legal matters that can arise in the unfortunate event of a nursing home abuse case.Nursing Homes in The United States

 According to data from the Center for Disease Control (CDC) there are more than 15,000 nursing homes in the United States.
 Out of this figure, roughly 70% are for-profit institutions.
 These centers house over 1.7 million licensed beds, and host nearly the same amount of patients.